Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Modify Birthdays

+- **Type**: `startup_scripts`

 TFC has an easter egg in its calendar screen where on certain dates it will show someone's birthday, this event allows you to add and remove names from the list of birthdays

-This event fires in the `startup_scripts` folder

 ### Method Signatures